SLP603/CODI/1.4_Partner/README.md

 6) Edit the Setup.r file in the following ways and save the file:
 	+ Set credentials you need to connect to your CODI VDW.
 Check with your database administrator at your site if you are not sure what these are.
 	+ If your site has implemented a different database schema than `dbo`, update the SCHEMA variable.
-	+ If you are running the code against a 3.5 CHORDS VDW instead of a CODI VDW, update the DATAMODEL variable from CODIVDW to CHORDSVDW
 	+ Set the `CODISTEP` variable to `1`
 	+ Set `PartnerID` for your site
 	+ If your table names are different than the standard table names (e.g.: `CHORDS_DEMOGRAPHICS` instead of `DEMOGRAPHICS`) you can adjust the table names section to match your site's configuration